The Corn King has come!: Visions of His perfect Return at CornStock 2025

 For the remainder of the afternoon, as the sun found its home in the Western sky, we were honored by less-problematic musical performances.
 Paul Kotheimer honored the Corn King with a number of original songs and agricentric odes, as did Big Daddy Pride on what I’m told was some sort of electified piano.

 In lulls between music, the sound of cornbags plopping on wooden cornhole boards pleased the ears, as contestants in the traditional Corn Cook-Off provided their dishes for consideration.
 As the Corn King’s appointed panel of judges tasted each, corn’s aroma filled the air.
-And at last, three new dishes were awarded the top prizes of the day.
+And at last, three new dishes were awarded the top prizes of the day, and culinaires proudly displayed the King’s endorsement.
 As is tradition, these receipes have been retired to the King’s Cookbook, and are now considered too pure for human consumption.

 With bellies full, the crowd now rested back in their seats for a special performance from the Shadows of the Corn shadow theater company.
 The company regaled the hushed crowed with tales of the Corn King’s origin, the order he has brought to the world through his golden seed, and the betrayal of the Crow Queen who still today threatens to topple his reign.

-With the sun now set, the crowd was treated to a performance by Hunter Peebles & the Moonlighters.
-Although a little loud for my liking (I much prefer the work of acts like the Corn Whistle Junction), they brought an energy to the rest of the night that would set the stage for one of the most venerated traditions of our annual celebration: the Corn Maiden Pageant.
+With the sun now put to rest, the crowd was treated to a rollicking performance by Hunter Peebles & the Moonlighters.
+Although a little loud for my liking (I much prefer the work of acts like the Corn Country Singers), they brought an energy to the rest of the night that would set the stage for one of the most venerated traditions of our annual celebration: the Corn Maiden Pageant.

 Each vying to win a date with the Corn King Himself in the Eternal Harvest, four contestants took the stage to highlight their grace, wit, and beauty.
 It went incredibly well, exactly as planned, and there were no infiltrations by the Crow Queen whatsoever, no matter what you might hear*.
 In the end, Miss Harvest was crowned Corn Maiden 2025 to thunderous applause.
 Our since congratulations to Miss Harvest, whose corndolls will no doubt delight the King in Eternal Harvest!